galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 HisHRST predicts expression at unmeasured locations from histology and spatial information.
 This tutorial analyses experimentally measured spots using QC, clustering, spatial statistics, reference annotation, and ligand-receptor prioritisation.
 > > 2.
 Leiden is run on an expression-derived graph, and a Visium spot can contain RNA from several cells.
-Biological labels require marker, spatial, morphological, and QC evidence.
+Biological interpretation requires marker, spatial, morphological, and QC evidence.
 > >
 > {: .solution}
 >